Planning for the Urban Future of Autonomous Vehicles

-HOK’s Director of Planning Brian Jencek and Senior Urban Designer Jerome Unterreiner contributed a column to Urban Land on the impact of autonomous vehicles on the future of our cities.
+HOK Director of Planning Brian Jencek coauthored an Urban Land column on the impact of autonomous vehicles on the future of our cities.

-As part of HOK’s ongoing research on the topic, they explored how people-driven design and the adaptation of self-driving vehicles could change our city streets and parking garages.
+As part of HOK’s ongoing research on the topic, the article explores how people-driven design and the adaptation of self-driving vehicles could change our city streets and parking garages.

 Excerpted from Urban Land:

 As car ownership evolves to a subscription service with intelligent fleets of AVs, land currently used for parking will become available for conversion to other uses.
 A McKinsey & Company report predicts that by the middle of the century, driverless cars will cut the need for parking in the United States by more than 61 billion square feet (5.7 billion sq m)—more than the entire state of Delaware.

 To prepare for 2030 and beyond, designers are envisioning parking garages as universal structures that, as personal vehicles (and the associated parking revenue) go away, can easily adapt to future commercial or residential uses on the same footprint.

 Designing adaptive parking garages requires the input of site planners, architects, engineers, and interior designers, who must collaborate on an integrated design that encompasses everything from selecting the right site to designing a removable building enclosure.
 Other considerations include optimal structural rigidity, accommodating exiting requirements, and providing efficient MEP systems that will contribute to efforts to achieve carbon neutrality in future uses.
 Through this multidisciplinary collaboration, these garages can be designed as responsive facilities, ready to be converted into an office space, a hotel, shops, residences, or even a vertical farm.

 Parking structure adapted for reuse as an office